HPaulson/CaptureShare/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser [e.g. chrome, safari]

 **Additional context**
 Add any other context about the problem here.
+This includes any errors in the browser or node console, as these are VERY importiant to help find issues!